unraid/docs/docs/legacy/FAQ/Understanding_SMART_Reports.md

     241 Total_LBAs_Written      0x0000   100   253   000    Old_age   Offline      -       423266408125
     242 Total_LBAs_Read         0x0000   100   253   000    Old_age   Offline      -       97907054046

-Looks rather intimidating, doesn\'t it, with huge scary numbers!
-But with a little knowledge from this page, you should be able to quickly say \"That drive looks fine!
-A little warm though!\"
+Looks rather intimidating, doesn't it, with huge scary numbers!
+But with a little knowledge from this page, you should be able to quickly say "That drive looks fine!
+A little warm though!"

 \
 ==Introduction to SMART==

-From [SMART on Wikipedia](http://en.wikipedia.org/wiki/S.M.A.R.T),
-\"S.M.A.R.T.
-(Self-Monitoring, Analysis and Reporting Technology; often written as SMART) is a monitoring system for computer hard disk drives to detect and report on various indicators of reliability, in the hope of anticipating failures.\" It was a laudable effort by the drive manufacturers to provide standard ways to both report current drive parameters and status, and also indicate issues, especially those that might be predictive of imminent drive failure.
+From [SMART on Wikipedia](http://en.wikipedia.org/wiki/S.M.A.R.T), "S.M.A.R.T.
+(Self-Monitoring, Analysis and Reporting Technology; often written as SMART) is a monitoring system for computer hard disk drives to detect and report on various indicators of reliability, in the hope of anticipating failures."
+It was a laudable effort by the drive manufacturers to provide standard ways to both report current drive parameters and status, and also indicate issues, especially those that might be predictive of imminent drive failure.
 Unfortunately, the